-We walk the easy 1.5 kilometre loop trail that takes us through the forest until eventually we reach the open water of Georgia Straight.
+We walk the easy 1.5 kilometre loop trail that takes us through the forest until eventually we reach the open water of Georgia Strait.
 Here the land is only forty metres from tiny Samuel Island, and the calm waters of the bay are in an endless battle with the deep waters of the straight creating an ever-restless race, glassy on one side and roiling on the other.

 I’m fascinated with the way the water is moving, at war with itself, one side trying to get out but unable to win against the bigger opponent so that there is never any peace.
-Turning away from the warring waters and looking out across the straight it’s the opposite.
+Turning away from the warring waters and looking out across the strait it’s the opposite.
 In this direction there’s a blue dream of a view of Mount Baker, about a hundred kilometres away in Washington.

 Walking back, first along the shore and then through the forest we see it!
 Our first sighting of one of the many Black-tailed Deer on Saturna, and it stays a moment to say a shy hello.